 His choice of subject matter is eclectic, impossible to categorise, to be honest, but what he does have in abundance is the ability to direct actors to get the best from them, or at least, allow them to find their way into the role without direction imposed.

-No director will say the screenplay was crap, the fee attractive.
-But in this case Mackenzie hardly had to develop the script with Sheridan, it was and is that perfect.
+No director will say the screenplay the shot was crap, the fee attractive.
+But in this case Mackenzie hardly had to develop the script with Sheridan, it was and is perfect.
 He is admirably served in his quest to craft a good film by cinematographer Giles Nuttgens.
 There’s an Academy Award nomination waiting for both, maybe Bridges too.
-It loses out on five stars because the women in it are abandoned housewives, or screechy.
+My only criticism is the depiction of women as abandoned housewives, or overbearing.

 Near the film’s end Pine says ruefully, “My parents were poor, their folks too, generation after generation; it’s a disease.”

 Don’t we know it.
-Don’t we know it well.
+Don’t we know it.

 - Cast: Chris Pine, Ben Foster, Jeff Bridges